msaemrow/surveyGenie-api/README.md

    The config.js file loads environment variables and sets up the configuration for the application:

 - SECRET_KEY: This is loaded from your .env file or defaults to "secret-dev" for development.
-- PORT: The port on which the server runs.
+- PORT: The port on which the server runs as specified or defaults to 3001.
 - DATABASE_URL: The URL of the database used in production or testing.
 - BCRYPT_WORK_FACTOR: A value determining the complexity of password hashing (set lower in test mode for speed).